Children in the marshes of Nasiriyah Governorate. Photo: Ahmed Kaka/NRC

 NRC EducationEducation

-• through school and centre-based community structures our localisation strategy strengthens relevant Ministry departments, directorate and local systems in order to deliver safe and protective quality education services
+• school management and governance bodies to promote school and centre-based community structures that strengthens Ministry departments and local systems to deliver safe and protective education services

 NRC Information, counselling and legal assistance (ICLA)Information, counselling and legal assistance (ICLA)

-• dissemination of tailored information material on legal issues to help foster community awareness
+• dissemination of tailored information on legal issues to help foster community awareness

 • individual legal assistance, one-on-one legal counselling and legal representation before authorities and courts in complex and/or vulnerable cases